krenalis/krenalis/doc/src/getting-started.md

 There are several ways you can install Chichi.
 Choose the method that you deem most suitable for your needs and skills:

-- [Downloading a pre-built release of Chichi](#downloading-a-pre-built-release-of-chichi).
-Recommended for those who want to start using Chichi immediately without needing of compiling or customize it.
+- [Download a pre-built release](#download-a-pre-built-release).
+Recommended for those who want to start using Chichi immediately without needing of compiling or customize the executable.
-- [Installing with `go install`](#installing-with-go-install).
+- [Build from Git source](#build-from-git-source).
 Recommended for those familiar with Go tools and want some degree of control over their builds.
-- [Custom installation](#custom-installation).
+- [Build with your custom connectors](#build-with-your-custom-connectors).
 Recommended for those with advanced customization needs who want to configure the available connectors in Chichi.
-- [Locally cloning the repository](#locally-cloning-the-repository).
-Recommended for those who want total control over their build, operating on the Chichi's source code in a local repository.
-This is also intended when *developing* Chichi.

-### Downloading a pre-built release of Chichi
+### Download a pre-built release

 > 🚧 Releases are not available yet, so this section is just a stub.